ualsg/ualsg.netlify.app/content/post/2022-11-water-view-imagery/index.md

 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

 title: "New paper: Water View Imagery"
-subtitle: "Ecological Indicators publishes our latest work on introducing a new kind of urban visual perspective for perception and evaluation studies of waterscapes worldwide"
+subtitle: "Ecological Indicators publishes our latest work on introducing a new kind of urban visual perspective for perception and evaluation studies of waterscapes worldwide."
-summary: "Ecological Indicators publishes our latest work on introducing a new kind of urban visual perspective for perception and evaluation studies of waterscapes worldwide"
+summary: "Ecological Indicators publishes our latest work on introducing a new kind of urban visual perspective for perception and evaluation studies of waterscapes worldwide."
 authors: [admin]
 tags: [paper, GeoAI, machine learning, computer vision, riverscapes, VR]
 categories: []